Send in-app messages

 FAQs

-I want to control when the app displays the in-app messages.
+I want to control when the app displays in-app messages.
 How do I do that?

-To control when your app displays the in-app messages, perform the following steps:
+To control when your app displays in-app messages, do the following:

-- Enable the manual mode to let SDK know that it should not display the in-app messages automatically.
+1. Enable manual mode to prevent the SDK from displaying in-app messages automatically.

 For more information, see Trigger in-app messages manually.

-What happens when I turn the manual mode ON?
+What happens when I turn manual mode ON?

-- The SDK does not fetch the content for in-app messages when a customer launches the app
+• The SDK does not fetch in-app message content when the app launches.

-- The SDK fetches the content for in-app messages
+• The SDK fetches the content for in-app messages when triggered.

-- The SDK doesn't display an in-app message after it fetches new content on silent push
+• The SDK does not display an in-app message after fetching new content on silent push.

 What is background fetch or silent push for in-app messages?

-When a new in-app message is available for a customer, the Blueshift server sends a push notification to the device.
-The push notification tells the SDK to call the in-app API and fetch the latest content.
-This push notification is called a silent push for in-app messages and this entire process is called background fetch.
+When a new in-app message is available for a customer, the Blueshift server sends a silent push notification to the device.
+This tells the SDK to call the in-app API and fetch the latest content.
+This push notification is called a silent push for in-app messages, and the entire process is called background fetch.

-What happens if the user revokes the notification permission?
-Will I be able to get silent push messages for fetching in-app messages?
+What happens if the user revokes notification permission?
+Will silent push still work for in-app messages?

-In case the customer denies the permission for push notifications, the app still receives the silent push notifications.
-Just that the customer does not see the notifications since the system doesn't add it in the notification tray.
+Yes.
+Even if a customer denies permission for push notifications, the app still receives silent push notifications.
+The customer simply does not see them, as the system does not add them to the notification tray.